-If the Agency is willing to allow cross bumping between unions, discussion with affected union representatives will be initiated.
+If the Agency is willing to allow cross bumping between unions and/or OWCC bargaining unit, discussion with affected union representatives will be initiated.
 If the parties agree, cross bumping will be allowed both ways.

 Section 11.
 Geographic Area and Functional Unit.